 Without treatment, lipedema will progressively worsen with age.
 Liposuction of the involved areas thins the fat layer, and reduces the load on the lymphatic vessels that supply the fat.
 This can result in considerable improvement in quality of life for lipedema patients.

 Lipedema is better understood in Europe than the U.S. Very few physicians in the U.S. have training and experience with liposuction for lipedema.
 Dr. Hanke has written articles on lipedema and has treated lipedema patients with liposuction for many years.

 Looking for Tumescent Liposuction in Indianapolis?

-Schedule a consultation with Dr. C. William Hanke at the Laser and Skin Surgery Center on Indiana in Carmel.
-We’re conveniently located just north of Indianapolis and offer patients the highest quality care and results from tumescent liposuction.
+Schedule a consultation with Dr. C. William Hanke at the Laser and Skin Surgery Center on Indiana.
+We’re conveniently located on the north side of Indianapolis and offer patients the highest quality care and results from tumescent liposuction.
 We also offer non-surgical alternatives to liposuction, including Kybella for double chin reduction and CoolSculpting, the nation’s #1 non-surgical body contouring device.
 Whatever your needs, we will work with you to develop a treatment plan that is right for you.